 - For Proposal No. 1 regarding the election of directors, a plurality of votes of our common stock cast is required to elect a director.
-Abstentions and broker non-votes are not counted as votes cast and will therefore have no effect. - For Proposal No. 2 regarding a non-binding advisory vote on the compensation paid to our named executive officers, this vote is advisory in nature.
-Our bylaws require that matters other than the election of directors be approved by the affirmative vote of a majority of the shares of our common stock represented and entitled to vote at the meeting, in which case abstentions and broker non-votes have the effect of a vote against Proposal No. 2.
-Because the vote on Proposal No. 2 is advisory and therefore will not be binding on the Company, the board will review the voting result and take it into consideration when making future decisions regarding the compensation paid to our named executive officers. - For Proposal No. 3 regarding the ratification of the appointment of KPMG LLP, the affirmative vote of a majority of the shares of our common stock represented and entitled to vote at the meeting is required to approve this proposal.
+Abstentions and broker non-votes are not counted as votes cast and will therefore have no effect. - For Proposal No. 2 regarding the approval of an amendment to our Amended and Restated Certificate of Incorporation to limit liability of our officers as permitted by law, this vote requires the affirmative vote of a majority of the outstanding shares of our common stock entitled to vote on the proposal at the annual meeting.
+Abstentions and broker non-votes will have the effect of a vote against Proposal No. 2. - For Proposal No. 3 regarding a non-binding advisory vote on the compensation paid to our named executive officers, this vote is advisory in nature.
+Our bylaws require that matters other than the election of directors be approved by the affirmative vote of a majority of the shares of our common stock represented and entitled to vote at the annual meeting, in which case abstentions will have the effect of a vote against Proposal No. 3 and broker non-votes will have no effect.
+Because the vote on Proposal No. 3 is advisory and therefore will not be binding on the Company, the board will review the voting result and take it into consideration when making future decisions regarding the compensation paid to our named executive officers. - For Proposal No. 4 regarding the ratification of the appointment of KPMG LLP, the affirmative vote of a majority of the shares of our common stock represented and entitled to vote at the meeting is required to approve this proposal.
 Abstentions will have the effect of a vote against this proposal.
-Because this proposal is considered a "routine" matter under the rules of the New York Stock Exchange, or NYSE, nominees may vote in their discretion on this proposal on behalf of beneficial owners who have not furnished voting instructions and, therefore, there will be no broker non-votes on this proposal.
+Because this proposal is considered a "routine" matter under the rules of the

+New York Stock Exchange, or NYSE, nominees may vote in their discretion on this proposal on behalf of beneficial owners who have not furnished voting instructions and, therefore, there will be no broker non-votes on this proposal.